Tandoor & Personal Knowledge Management Systems why you do not need them

 You might take the same route as me with starting a subscription for Tandoor as a recipe management system and to let this germany based developer of this open source software have money to keep up with development.
 You like the way Tandoor is run with its "no we dont need cookies".
 But at some point you ask yourself is that 3,50€ per month really "well spent"™?
 Tandoor is famous in the recipe management bubble for its possibility of hosting it on your own server.
 So you want to self host it.

-Start of the long and not needed "story" of learning to use a docker a little bit You just plug your old little raspberry pi 3 into your router then install a terminal based operating system, somehow link it to your PC so you dont need to reconnect your monitors and then start reading up on self hosting so it was actually worth doing this.
+You just plug your old little raspberry pi 3 into your router then install a terminal based operating system, somehow link it to your PC so you dont need to reconnect your monitors and then start reading up on self hosting so it was actually worth doing this.

 You find that you need a thing called "docker" so you can "deploy" "Container" onto your pi? aha.
 Maybe you are like me and enjoy the picture of the whale with the container on it and you think okay this looks friendly.
 Then you read up to the best of your understanding and find out that docker allows multiple container/software to run on the same device alongside without blocking each other or at least that is what I remember.